threatrack/cti_report_collection/README.md

 **This is a preliminar work in progress.
 The IOCs in `url`, `hostname`, `ipv4`, etc. folders are full of false positives!
 DO NOT USE!**
+**Snort rules are extracted but untested.
+Mostly won't work due to linebreaks.
+Adjust manually.**

 # Threat Intelligence Report Repository